ali-rostami/ali-rostami/README.md

 I'm Ali, an Embedded Systems Engineer with 7+ years of experience in the industry.
 I enjoy creative problem solving and getting exposure to challenging embedded system projects

-- 👥 Head of R&D at [Parsian Medical Co.](https://parsianmedical.com/)
+- 👥 Embedded System Engineer at [OQmented GmbH](https://oqmented.com/)

 ## Skills
 - 👨‍💻 Embedded C, C++/QT